A budding writer has just two problems that she needs to solve.

 “I can lock the door between the laundry room and the kitchen, then leave by the front door,” she said.
 “You won’t need access to the rest of the house, will you?”

 “Yes.
 When you return there might be a slight scent left.
 You can open your windows and within a half-hour you shouldn’t notice anything.
 We’ll keep your outside laundry door opened and use a big fan to circulate air through the attic.
 That will help dispel the scent.”

 She locked the door between the kitchen and laundry room and exited the house through the front door, which she then locked.

 When she went out front she saw the hose they were bringing along the side of her house to the backyard.
 It was interesting.
 There were three hoses, strapped together about every foot or so.
-Brian explained that one hose was for the chemical that would put the yellowjackets to sleep, another was for the poison that would kill the yellowjackets in the nest, and the large hose was connected to the vacuum they would use for cleanup.
+Brian saw her and explained that one hose was for the chemical that would put the yellowjackets to sleep, another was for the poison that would kill the yellowjackets in the nest, and the large hose was connected to the vacuum they would use for cleanup.

 Riana and Peter sat on his porch watching the activity at the truck.
 Emilio was using a walkie-talkie to communicate with Brian who, she assumed, was in the attic.
 There was a large tank on the truck bed and Emilio adjusted a valve where one of the hoses connected to the tank.
 Then he stood there watching a gauge; basically, he was doing nothing.